vikramanity/express_validations/README.md

       clearInterval(checkUniquenessResult);
       if (window.networkError) {
         alert("Network error.
 Please try again later.");
-      } else if (this2DArrayContains(false, uniquenessResults)) { // define a function to check any false in uniquenessResults, which is returned a 2D array of elements and their uniqueness results
+      } else if (this2DArrayContains(false, uniquenessResults)) { // define a function to check any false in the uniquenessResults 2D array, against any element
         // define a function to display validation result displayUniquenessValidation(uniquenessResults, window.userValidationRules);
       } else {